ascon/ascon_collection/README.md

 This is a collection of hardware and software implementations of Ascon.
 Reference implementations are included as submodules, while this file lists additional implementations in various languages.

-:warning: Some repositories implement the published draft of [NIST SP 800-232 (initial public draft)](https://csrc.nist.gov/pubs/sp/800/232/ipd), while others implement the submitted candidate design, which are not compatible.
+:warning: Some repositories implement the published standard [NIST SP 800-232](https://csrc.nist.gov/pubs/sp/800/232), while others implement the submitted candidate design, which are not compatible.
 Linked implementations may become outdated or incorrect and should not be used for productive environments without caution.